scarysaph/display-and-position-cheatsheet/README.md

 ## Hi there 👋

 I'm new to this.
-This will hold projects from the codecademy full stack engineer path.
-That is, if i understand how GitHub works.
+This is a cheatsheet I made as part of the codecademy full stack engineer path.